UPPMAX/HPC-python/docs/isolated.rst

    **pyenv**

-   - This approach is more advanced and should be, in our opinion, used only if the above are not enough for the purpose.
+   - This approach is more advanced and consoleould be, in our opinion, used only if the above are not enough for the purpose.
    - ``pyenv`` allows you to install your **own python version**, like 3.10.2, and much more…
    - Probably Conda will work well for you.
    - https://www.uppmax.uu.se/support/user-guides/python-user-guide/#tocjump_9931546434791352_12